How to configure an .htaccess file on Web Hosting Classic

 .htaccess

-is a simple text file containing commands for the configuration of the Apache web server.
-It allows you to personalize the server dynamically and per folder.
+is a simple text file containing commands for configuring the Apache web server.
+It allows you to customize the server dynamically and per folder.

 .htaccess

-file in the directory of which you wish to redirect the error messages.
-The directory is typically the root of your website but not necessarily.
+file in the directory where you want to redirect the error messages.
+Typically, this is the root of your website.

 - Create an